-- 53 Map 3 shows the areas of nature conservation and open spaces.
+- 52 Map 3 shows the areas of nature conservation and open spaces and Map 14 shows the heritage assets in the parks.
 Note that it is the presence of water that provides the Plan area with most of its biodiversity.
 The river and canal corridors and the area around Perry Reservoir are Sites of Local Interest for Nature Conservation (SLINCs).
 Maximising the leisure and recreational value as well as improving the biodiversity of these water ways is an important objective that will contribute to achieving the garden suburb feel of the Plan area and are of particular relevance to the NP focus (see the master plan Map 2).
-Map 3 also shows the planning designation of open spaces (as playing fields and public open space) by BCC. - 54 Sport England advise that the southern part of Perry Park used to have one adult and one junior football pitch.
+Map 3 also shows the planning designation of open spaces (as playing fields and public open space) by BCC. - 53 Sport England advise that the southern part of Perry Park used to have one adult and one junior football pitch.
 The area north west of the River Tame in Perry Hall Park has multiple cricket pitches.
-Where there is a demonstrable need for additional sports pitches that cannot be met by the existing provision, the community would support the reinstatement of these Sports pitches. - 55 However, given the additional provision of sport facilities at Perry Park as part of the commonwealth games the existing balance of sports uses at Perry Hall is appropriate.
-Perry Hall Park south of the River Tame includes heritage assets provides a quality space to relax and walk.
+Where there is a demonstrable need for additional sports pitches that cannot be met by the existing provision, the community would support the reinstatement of these Sports pitches. - 54 However, given the additional provision of sport facilities at Perry Park as part of the commonwealth games the existing balance of sports uses at Perry Hall is appropriate.
+Perry Hall and Perry Hall both include heritage assets which help to provide a quality space to relax and walk.

-21 Landscape Analysis page 12
+&lt;sup>20 Landscape Analysis page 12